Written for: limmenel. I am LAME, and LATE, and I beg your forgiveness.

 "Yeah."
 Frank's face is quiet.
 "She knew, though, even when she first met you, when I first met you.
 I told her."

 "You know."
 It's uncharacteristic of Frank to hedge, and it sets Gerard's heart thumping in his chest.
 He stares at Frank for a long time, willing him to talk again, and his mouth goes slowly dry, because it's all written in his face, and he can't ask for more than that.

-?" says Gerard, wilder and louder than he means to.
+"I know, what do I do?" says Gerard, wilder and louder than he means to.

 Frank shrugs, loose and young looking, and it dawns on Gerard that he still doesn't look upset.